angular/quickstart/README.md

 with excellent support for Angular apps that use routing.
 * `npm run typings` - runs the typings tool.
 * `npm run postinstall` - called by *npm* automatically *after* it successfully completes package installation.
 This script installs the TypeScript definition files this app requires.
 Here are the test related scripts:
 * `npm test` - compiles, runs and watches the karma unit tests
-* `npm run webdriver:update` - ONE TIME update for protractor end-to-end (e2e) tests
 * `npm run e2e` - run protractor e2e tests, written in JavaScript (*e2e-spec.js)

 ## Testing

 The QuickStart documentation doesn't discuss testing.
 This repo adds both karma/jasmine unit test and protractor end-to-end testing support.

 These tools are configured for specific conventions described below.